Who can submit a proposal?

 Where does one submit a proposal?

 All program proposals are scrutinized by a Program Committee of the ICTS.
 It consists of acknowledged leaders in different areas of science.
+A list of the current members of the Program Committee can be found here.
 Successful program proposals must have a positive recommendation from this Committee.

 What does the Program Committee look for in a proposal?

 To receive a positive recommendation from the Program Committee, a program proposal must have the following:

 1. A description of the theme and objectives, explaining the scientific case and its timeliness and a list of specific topics to be covered in the program.

 2. Duration of the program and its justification in terms of expected research benefits and human resource development.
 Proposals with a strong human resource development component are encouraged.

 3. A list of possible speakers and targeted participants (preferably after consultations with a few of them).
 ICTS program committee looks for quality participants and researchers in this list.
 It also tends to encourage strong participation by students.

 The Centre will draft a budget as per its norms and inform the proposers about it accordingly.
 ICTS will need to know the expected number of participants from outside Bangalore and from within Bangalore, expected number of single and sharing rooms required and approximate travel assistance expected.
 Please note that there are limited funds available for travel assistance.